VNovytskyi/Sheller/README.md

 Sheller assumes work in communication channels with a high influence of interference.
 Functioning under such conditions is achieved by a State-machine, which is used for byte-by-byte data reception and a checksum algorithm. <br>

 ## Test cases
+You can run the tests for Sheller to make sure it works: [CircularTest_Sheller](https://github.com/VNovytskyi/CircularTest_Sheller)

 The illustration below shows examples of the effect of interference on transmitted packets:
 ![Struct of the package](Schemes/Scheme4.PNG)
 In the <b>1</b> case, the package reached the recipient without damage.<br>